ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 Specific-generic cosmetic filters will NOT be discarded when checking the "Ignore generic cosmetic filters" option in the "Filter lists" pane -- since the purpose of this option is primarily to disable the DOM surveyor.

-Specific-generic cosmetic filters should be used parcimoniously and only when using a normal specific filter is really impractical.

 Related issue: [#803](https://github.com/uBlockOrigin/uBlock-issues/issues/803).

 ### Cosmetic filters